 19.1.
-During The Competition, the Concacaf flag, and the national flags of both PMA's shall be displayed inside the stadium at every match.
-In addition, a ceremonial procession of flags onto the pitch will take place, followed by the entry of the teams as the Concacaf anthem is being played, according to Concacaf's pre-match protocol.
-The national anthems of the two PMA's (maximum 90 seconds each, no lyrics permitted) shall be played after the teams have lined up.
+During The Competition, the Concacaf flag, and the national flags of the PMAs shall be flown inside the stadium at every match.
+In addition, a ceremonial procession of flags onto the pitch will take place, followed by the entry of the teams as the Concacaf anthem is being played, according to Concacaf's prematch protocol.
+The national anthems of the two PMAs (maximum 90 seconds each, no lyrics permitted) shall be played after the teams have lined up.